helm/helm-www/versioned_docs/version-3/chart_template_guide/wrapping_up.md

 ---
-title: "Next Steps"
+title: Next Steps
-description: "Wrapping up - some useful pointers to other documentation that will help you."
+description: Wrapping up - some useful pointers to other documentation that will help you.
 sidebar_position: 14
 ---